Mutual Broadcasting System: Rise of the call-in talk show

-One of the few primary network programs outside of news and sports that Mutual initiated during this era, rapidly became one of the most successful in its history—the first nationwide, all-night call-in talk radio program, which launched on November 3, 1975, with Herb Jepko as host.
+Outside of news and sports, one of the few primary network programs initiated by Mutual during this era rapidly became one of the most successful in its history—the first nationwide, all-night call-in talk radio program, which launched on November 3, 1975, with Herb Jepko as host.
 Jepko's show, which originated from KSL in Salt Lake City in 1964 as Nitecap, was fed by Mutual for eight hours beginning at midnight ET, allowing for stations on the West Coast to carry it live.
 Mutual also signed up 12 high-powered AM stations to ensure coast-to-coast reception.
 Jepko so determinedly avoided controversial topics on the program that some callers simply talked about the weather where they lived.
 Fellow broadcaster Hilly Rose said of Jepko, "he is the exact opposite of Joe Pyne and 99% of the successful talk show hosts in America.
 If (he) were any nicer, he would make Mary Poppins look like a witch."

-Mutual dropped Jepko's show in May 1977, replacing it with the husband and wife team Long John Nebel and Candy Jones from WMCA in New York City, whose program fared little better than Jepko's.
+In May 1977, Mutual dropped Jepko's show, replacing it with the husband-and-wife team of Long John Nebel and Candy Jones from WMCA in New York City, whose program fared little better than Jepko's.
 Nebel and Jones left Mutual by the end of the year and Mutual then hired a virtually unknown local talk show host at WIOD in Miami: Larry King.
 On January 30, 1978, the Larry King Show made its national debut on Mutual.
-Initially heard over 28 stations, by late 1979, King's all-night program became increasingly popular, carried by nearly 200 stations with a nightly audience of around 2 million listeners.
-During the early 1980s, the Larry King Show continued to attract new affiliates to the network.
-Like Jepko, King also shied away from controversial subjects on the show, with regular callers to the show being given pseudonyms or nicknames by King himself.
+Initially broadcast over 28 stations, by late 1979, King's increasingly popular all-night program was being carried by nearly 200 stations.
+With a nightly audience of around 2 million listeners, the Larry King Show continued to attract new affiliates to the network during the early 1980s.
+King, like Jepko, generally steered clear of contentious topics and gave regular callers to the program pseudonyms or nicknames.